The church ruin partially reconstructed as a meeting spot

-A panoramic tower restores the weight of this unique spot
+A panoramic tower restores the balance of this unique spot

 Reconversion of Hasselt Beguinage